-- As soon as you enter Disney’s Hollywood Studios, open My Disney Experience and go to: “Star Wars: Rise of the Resistance – Access by Boarding Group.”
-(This is available after the official park opening time, so if you try it before it won’t work).
+- As soon as you enter Disney’s Hollywood Studios, open My Disney Experience and go to: “Star Wars: Rise of the Resistance – Request Access with Virtual Queue”.
+(This is available at the official park opening time, so if you try it before it won’t work).

-- Click on “Find Out More.”
+- Click on “Join.”
 You will then see the boarding status of Star Wars: Rise of the Resistance and if boarding groups are still available.

 - If boarding groups are available, tap the “Join Boarding Group” button.

-- You will then be given a boarding group number.
+- You will then be given a boarding group number and an estimated return time.
 When your number is called, proceed to the entrance of Rise of the Resistance.

 - Make sure to download the My Disney Experience app BEFORE going to Hollywood Studios.
 Technical issues can happen with electronic devices, so make sure your account works and you are already logged in before heading to the park.
 This will save you valuable time once you are there.